Veggie Tray

 - Peel the carrots and cut them into sticks.

-- Slice the cucumbers into rounds or sticks, as preferred.
+- Slice the cucumbers into rounds or sticks.

-- Arrange the vegetables on a large platter in sections or a colorful circle.
+- Arrange the vegetables on a large platter in a colorful, appealing pattern.

-- Place small bowls of hummus and ranch dressing in the center.
+- Place a bowl of hummus or your favorite dip in the center.